fplab/ui-for-pl/src/program-editors.rst

   .. bibliography:: program-editors3.bib
     :filter: key == 'choo2019examining'

-  Another potential barier is that non-disabled users may not know how a disabled user would experience their software.
+  Another potential barrier is that non-disabled users may not know how a disabled user would experience their software.
 This paper explores using virtual reality (VR) to simulate vision impairments for accessibility testing.

 .. container:: hidden